ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 | `app_id`        | The application ID                            | No          | `None`        |
 | `encode_base64` | Whether to enable [base 64 encoding] [base64] | No          | `True`        |

-Another example using all allowed arguments:
+Another example using all of the allowed arguments:

 ```php
 $tracker = new Tracker($emitter, $subject, "cf", "cf29ea", true);